 Figure 3 Myotube formation in each group of C2C12 cells and protein expression.
-A: Images of the myotubes formation.
+A: Images of the myotube formation.
 Bar: 100 m; B: Quantitative data and statistical analysis of myotube diameter in each group. aP < 0.05, bP < 0.01; C: Western blotting showing protein expression; GAPDH was used as the loading control.